LaunchCodeEducation/web-fundamentals/assignments/build-a-blog/README.md

 ```python
 webapp2.Route('/blog/<id:\d+>', ViewPostHandler)
 ```
 You can put this route next to your other routes in `main.py`.
-Note the use of the `webapp2.Route` class.
+Note the use of the `webapp2.Route` class to enable this new behavior.

 This bit of code says that our route expects a URL path that starts with `/blog/` and ends with one or more digits (i.e. 0-9), and that we want to refer to the numeric portion as `id`.
 The `\d+` portion of the route is what specifies that we want one or more digits (`\d` means digit, `+` means "at least one"), and is an example of a **regular expression**.
 Regular expressions pop up all over programming, and while they can seem intimidating at first, they're incredibly useful.
 [Read a bit more about them][regex-wiki], if you're curious, and expect to see them again.